Data Integrity and Process Control

 - You don’t need perfect data to find material business issues and outcomes

-- Acknowledge that data cleansing isn’t an overnight fix – focus where is matters, when it matters.
+- Acknowledge that data cleansing isn’t an overnight fix.
+It takes time.
+Focus where it matters, when it matters.

-Part of the iterative process will be recognizing that some, or much of your data, might be a wee-bit dirty.
+The process is iterative.
+Recognize that some, or much of your data, might be a wee-bit dirty.

-First off, perfect data is rare (and impossible perhaps) – but you can still gain “deep” understanding into a material issue with far-from perfect data.
-You need to be upfront about this and note the known inaccuracies of your reporting, and a margin of error (for instance, +/- 15%) for your estimate.
+Firstly, perfect data is rare (impossible perhaps), but you can still gain “deep” understanding into a material issue with imperfect data.
+Acknowledge this upfront.
+Also note the known inaccuracies of your reporting and a margin of error (for instance, +/- 15%) for your estimate.
 A $5M turnover issue is still material with or without a +/-15% margin of error.

-Secondly, data is often incomplete, invalid or inaccurate because HR processes and HR systems activities have been typically executed for transactional purposes, versus decision-making purposes.
-Once you start using your HR data more frequently and materially for making decisions, its quality and your process controls will inevitably improve.
+Secondly, data is often incomplete, invalid or inaccurate.
+Why?
+Because HR processes and HR systems activities are typically executed for transactional purposes versus decision-making purposes.
+Once used more frequently and materially for making decisions, HR data quality and process controls inevitably improve.

-It’s important to acknowledge this isn’t an overnight fix, and the best approach is to work towards improving data quality where it matters, when it matters.
-You shouldn’t try to fix it all at once – exercise precision where you need it.
+HR analytics succes with data integrity isn’t an overnight fix.
+The best approach is to work towards improving data quality where it matters, when it matters.
+Trying to fix it all at once is overwhelming.
+Instead, exercise precision where you need it.

-As you get started, in the first few months you will likely be using your “tools” to powerfully and rapidly identify where you need to spend time and effort on data cleansing and process control – and you’ll only do this with data segments that matter.
+In the first few months rely on your “tools” to identify areas of focus for data cleansing and process control.
+Data visualization tools help powerfully and rapidly identify where you need to spend time and effort.
+They feature embedded filtering and segmentation capabilities.
+And remember, do this with the data segments that matter.

 It’s like having an x-ray machine into your data.

-The best advice where data quality is concerned, is to just get going using your data IN A FOCUSED WAY.
-You’ll want to enlist the support of your colleagues and leaders who can help you continually improve the quality, timeliness and completeness of that data you are most in need of.
+The best advice where data quality is concerned: get going using your data IN A FOCUSED WAY.
+Enlist the support of colleagues and leaders who can help you continually improve the quality, timeliness and completeness of that data you need.

-Don’t try and do an enterprise-wide HR data cleansing project – it’s simply too much of a shotgun/one-size fits all approach and history tells us, value doesn’t get delivered in the areas you need to move the needle.
+Don’t try and do an enterprise-wide HR data cleansing project.
+It’s simply too much of a shotgun/one-size fits all approach.
+And history and experience tells us that value doesn’t get delivered in the areas you need to move the needle.
 Learn more about how we can help.